iron-guardians/ironpoke-tgc/README.md

-# IronPoke TGC
+# IronPoke TGC – Designed for Mobile! 📱

-**IronPoke TGC** is a digital collectible card experience inspired by classic trading card games.
+**IronPoke TGC** is a mobile-first digital collectible card game inspired by classic trading card experiences.
 This project allows users to open virtual booster packs, visualize their cards in **3D**, and explore the collections of other players, creating an immersive and engaging card-collecting platform.

 ## Features